Ministry Programs

 Protecting Access to Public Health Care

-- Extra-billing is prohibited – Physicians and designated practitioners cannot charge more than the amount payable under the Ontario Health Insurance Plan (OHIP) for providing an insured service to an insured person.
+- Extra-billing – Physicians and designated practitioners cannot charge more than the amount payable under OHIP for providing an insured service to an insured person.

-- Charging patients for an insured service is prohibited – No one can charge insured patients or their private insurers for a service that is insured under OHIP.
+- Charging patients for all or part of an insured service – No one can charge insured patients or their private insurers for a service that is insured under OHIP.

 Examples of Insured and Uninsured Services